SitanHuang/ledg/README.md

                 set FILE as a prefix for ledg file locations: ex. --file=Documents/book will point to Documents/book.*.ledg

+        --csv
+                outputs all tables in csv formats(some commands only)

         --budget=NAME
                 this can be used in your .ledgrc to point to a default budget ex. --budget="Monthly Budget"